Browse our list of the best fantasy RPGs of all time. From old isometric titles to the latest releases, we ranked our absolute favorites.

 It’s dark, gritty and absolutely hilarious, and though it might be dated by modern standards, it’s one of the few choices if you are up for some steampunk tom-foolery.

 20 Shadowrun: Hong Kong

 Shadowrun: Hong Kong is the culmination of a series of games which officially marked the return of isometric cRPGs in the mainstream.
 Based on its namesake tabletop universe, Shadowrun: Hong Kong is a cyberpunk turn-based RPG set in a dystopian universe that is equal parts real life, fantasy and sci-fi.

 The Shadowrun universe is populated by humans, elves, dwarves, goblins and all manners of mythological creatures who apart from using cyberpunk gadgets and tools, are capable of casting spells.
-It’s a weird blend made even more interesting by the location – Hong Kong, with its bright neons and shady alleys, is the perfect backdrop for a cyberpunk noire story.
+It’s a weird blend made even more interesting by the location.
+Hong Kong, with its bright neon lights and shady alleys, is the perfect backdrop for a cyberpunk noir story.

 19 Pillars of Eternity